Leo3418/leo3418.github.io/collections/_posts/en/2020-11-20-gentoo-hands-on.md

   # Use the latest upstream stable kernel
   sys-kernel/vanilla-sources

+  # Use the latest kernel headers in companion
+  sys-kernel/linux-headers

-  # Also use the latest btrfs-progs in companion
+  # Use the latest btrfs-progs in companion
   sys-fs/btrfs-progs
   ```